Pratts of Streatham: Under John Lewis

 Although World War II had started and there were difficulties in purchasing the necessary goods for a store to survive, Pratts grew during the war.
 They closed a staff hostel that had occupied part of the store to increase the selling space available.
 Pratts was not damaged during The Blitz on London, and put itself at the forefront of community funding initiatives to help the war effort.

 After the war the business continued to grow and space for expansion became a recurring problem.
 The largest part of the building did not extend above the ground floor.
 Restrictions to development at the original site prompted the move of several departments out of the main store for a number of years.

-Initiatives to increase space in the main building included the 1973 purchase of houses in Ockley Road into which the store could be extended.
+Initiatives to increase space in the main building included the 1973 purchase of houses in Ockley Road onto the sites of which the store might have been extended.
 Planning permission was refused, however, until 1985.
 By this time the Partnership was developing a vision for its future into which the Pratts business was becoming a poor strategic fit.
-The store remained a profitable branch of the Partnership right up until closure on 28 July 1990.
+The store remained a profitable branch of the Partnership up until closure on 28 July 1990.
 Most of the 400 partners working at the store were redeployed to other John Lewis stores.

-The building itself was demolished in 1996, and was replaced by retail units occupied by Argos, Lidl and Peacocks.
+The building itself was demolished in 1996, and was replaced by retail units occupied by Argos, Lidl and Peacocks with flats above.
+The Prentis Road range was replaced by a doctors' surgery.
+The houses and extensive gardens that were at the rear of the store were replaced with a car park and service areas.

-In popular culture

-Captain Darling, Blackadder's nemesis in the final Series of Blackadder worked at Pratts before the first War.
-"Rather hoped I'd get through the whole show.
-Go back to work at Pratt and Sons, keep wicket for the Croydon Gentlemen, marry Doris..."

-As did Shirley Ambrose in Desmonds as a seamstress though this time as Pratt Pratt and Malloy of Streatham.